OSUOSC/website/_posts/2015-08-20-osuwireless.md

 *   username: `name.#`
 *   password: `foo`

-*There is no need to specify a root certificate.*
+*You may (optionally) specify the path to the root certificate as it's supposed to combat man-in-the-middle attacks.*